kent-map/kent/19c/19c-edensor-littlewood.md

 #

 'Before creation, God did just pure mathematics.
 Then He thought it would be a pleasant change to do some applied.' - JOhn Edensor Littlewood.

+John Edensor Littlewood, mathematician was born in Rochester on 9 June 1885.